reversinglabs/reversinglabs-sdk-py3/README.md

 - `enriched_file_analysis`
   - Accepts a sample hash and returns a TCA-0104 File Analysis report enriched with a TCA-0106 Dynamic Analysis report.

+- `download_yara_matches`
+  - Download all YARA matches from the defined timestamp to the current moment.

+- `file_analysis_propagate_classification`
+  - This method performs network reputation analysis on every URL IoC found in the 'computer_vision_analysis' section of the file analysis report.
+  - If any of the found IoCs are classified as malicious or suspicious, the method propagates the classification to the parent sample in the file analysis report.
+If at least one IoC is malicious the propagated classification will be malicious.
+  - The propagation can be found in the 'propagated_classification' section of the file analysis report.
+If there were no IoCs in the 'computer_vision_analysis' section or if all IoCs were benign, there will be no propagation.

 #### Class:
 ```python